AshiqurRuhullah/LEARN-USE-CASE/README.md

 # USE-CASE
-You Will LEarn and kno about Use Case Diagram from this PDF File.
+You Will Learn and know about Use Case Diagram from this PDF File.